sarada-mohanty/sample-cognito-integrated-bedrock-agents-chat-ui/README.md

-# Guidance for Browser Client for Amazon Bedrock Agents
+# Guidance for Secure Chat UI for Amazon Bedrock Agents on AWS

 ## Table of Contents
 - 📋 [Overview](#overview)